 BOI is transforming its technology platforms and processes.
-Together with the customers engagement increasingly digitalized we expect bank's efficiency to improve.
-Moody's-calculated cost-to-income ratio for the bank was weak at 66.2% in 2021, albeit an improvement from 83.3% in 2020.
-In line with the 2020 announcement, BOI more than halved its branch network in Northern Ireland to 13 by end 2021, and invested £7 million in the remaining branches to meet the needs of its customers which are increasingly preferring to engage with them in digital way.
+Together with the customer engagement becoming increasingly digitalized we expect the bank's efficiency to improve.
+Moody's-calculated cost-to-income ratio for the bank was weak at 73.9% in H1 2022, albeit an improvement from 83.3% in 2020.